isaacullah/isaacullah.github.io/CompArchLab/index.md

 ![A photograph of the Computational Archaeology Laboratory in its "beta" configuration](/images/CompArchLab_beta.jpg)
 <center><i>
-A photograph of the Computational Archaeology Laboratory in its "beta" confguration.
+A photograph of the Computational Archaeology Laboratory in its "beta" configuration.
 </i></center>

 ### Lab Information